LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: Fitting and widths

 Consequently, after a G2E fit is done, we also attempt a power-law fit to the \emph{difference} between the data and the G2E fit, but only attempting the match in the dTEC range i.e. where the discrepancy is large enough (more than 75\% of the average of data and fit).
 Although these tails do not always appear to have identical fall-offs in the positive and negative $\dTEC$ directions (as is also the case for the exponential sub-fits), to minimise the number of additional fitting parameters we only fit the sum of the positive and negative tails.

 This distribution-tail fitting function is only applied when dTEC values are greater than $\GEpwo$, and with the power-law fall-off parameter $\GEpwe$. and amplitude $\GEpwa$, is ~

 where $H$ is a Heaviside step function.
-The fitting process does not attempt to match this equation to the usual $P(\dTEC)$, but instead matches a line to $\ln( P(\dTEC))$ as a function of $\ln (\dTEC)$, and error bars on those log-log point positions are assumed to be the same.
+This fitting process \cRed{which also uses the python routine (scipy.optimize.curve\_fit),} does not attempt to match this equation to the usual $P(\dTEC)$, but instead matches a line to $\ln( P(\dTEC))$ as a function of $\ln (\dTEC)$, and error bars on those log-log point positions are assumed to be the same.

 The results of such fits on available data indicate that the exponent of the fall-off ${\GEpwe}$ is \emph{not} the same over all data slices, and it can and does vary, typically between values of $-2$ to $-5$.
 As noted in the introduction, distributions with such power-law tails do not always have finite moments, the problem being worse for smaller exponents.
 This behaviour is why we here use this fitting process, despite its imperfections, rather than simply relying on moments such as average, variance, kurtosis, and so on.